tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

     Target vocabulary size: 3201

-Data for deep learning experiment is usually split on tree parts:
+Data for deep learning experiment is usually split into three parts:
 * Training data is used for neural network training;
-* Development data is used to select optiomal training stop point;
+* Development data is used to select an optimal training stop point;
 * Test data is used for final evaluation of experiment performance.

-We will use 80% of data as a training set, 6% of data as a development set and 14% of data as a test set.
+We will use 80% of the data as a training set, 6% of the data as a development set and 14% of the data as a test set.

 ```python